 An environmental educator specialising in gender, work and organisational change.

-Our fundraising supplements our program running costs to keep prices lower and we provide a range of full and partial scholarships, which you can read about here.
+Our fundraising helps supplement our program running costs, allowing us to offer lower prices.
+We also provide a variety of full and partial scholarships, which you can read more about here.

 Additionally, we don’t want potential participants to miss out due to any barriers.
 If you have difficulties using a computer or face other challenges, please email us, and we can discuss possible solutions.